jooyoungseo/ezpickr/README.md

-The goal of ezpickr is to provide R beginners with a convenient way to pick up their data files and to easily import it as a tidy tibble form into an R environment using GUI file-picker dialogue box (through `ezpickr::pick()`), and to provide R users with convenient function to open their data objects with their preferable spreadsheet application window (e.g., Excel through `ezpickr::view()`).
+The goal of ezpickr is to provide R beginners with a convenient way to pick up their data files and to easily import it as a tidy tibble form into an R environment using GUI file-picker dialogue box (through `ezpickr::pick()`), and to provide R users with a convenient way to open and manipulate their data objects using Excel application for a seamless data communication between an Excel window and R session through `ezpickr::view()`).

 You can alternatively use `ezpickr::pick()` function for choosing *.csv, *.csv2, *.tsv, *.txt, *.xls, *.xlsx, *.json, *.html, *.htm, *.php,